Search Results

 Medicines should not be disposed of via wastewater or household waste.
 Ask your

-Pharmacist how to dispose of medicines no longer required.
+pharmacist how to dispose of medicines no longer required.
 These measures will help

 to protect the environment.